-Furthermore, the association encourages fellow teachers to get involved in the conversation online by showing a live feed of their Twitter account with links in the footer to their other social media channels.
+Furthermore, the association encourages fellow teachers to get involved in the conversation online by showing a live feed of their Twitter account, with links in the footer to their other social media channels.

 Our favorite feature?
 The built-in registration forms make it easy for new teachers to join the association and connect with other members through an online portal.

 The main drawback of WordPress for association web design is that it can be difficult for non-technical users to make edits to the content and design.
 Because the plugins are developed by third parties, you will have to contact the individual developer if you run into any issues.
-If your team does not have a developer on hand, we recommend hiring a consultant for general website support.
+If your team is using WordPress and does not have a developer on hand, we recommend hiring a consultant for general website support.

 Active Schools is a movement that encourages parents and teachers to join together in the mission to increase physical activity in schools.
-The website is highly visual with high-resolution images, colorful graphics and embedded videos.
+The website is highly visual with high-resolution images, colorful graphics, and embedded videos.

 Other associations looking to create a visually appealing website can learn from Active Schools’ attention to detail.
 Their website design has great consistency with the text and imagery.

-Squarespace offers stylish website templates for creating a website from scratch.
-Many templates are tightly locked down requiring you to add your own code if you want to change the styling.
-The purpose for their stringent layouts is to prevent inexperienced web designers from messing up the templates.
+Active Schools’ website was built on Squarespace.
+This CMS is a great platform for creating visually engaging sites, but it may lack some association-specific features like event registration and ticketing.
+In addition, many templates are tightly locked down, requiring you to add your own code if you want to change the styling.
+The purpose of these restrictions is to prevent inexperienced web designers from messing up the templates.
 However, associations with strict brand guidelines may struggle to adjust the template to match without the help of a developer.